Version Monitoring

 type: Counter

-This informs the CAP Operator that workload backend is supplying two metrics which can be monitored for usage.
+This tells CAP Operator that workload backend provides two metrics that can be monitored for usage.

-• Metric current_sessions is of type Gauge which indicates that it is an absolute value at any point of time.
-When evaluating this metric, the CAP operator queries Prometheus with a PromQL expression which calculates the average value of this metric over a specified calculation period.
-The average value from each time series is then added together to get the evaluated value.
-The evaluated value is then compared against the specified threshold value to determine usage (or eligibility for cleanup).
+• Metric current_sessions is of type Gauge, representing an absolute value at any point in time.
+CAP Operator queries Prometheus with a PromQL expression that calculates the average value over the specified calculation period.
+The average values from each time series are summed to get the evaluated value, which is then compared against the threshold to determine eligibility for cleanup.

 Evaluation steps for metric type Gauge